-Where can you get a Zurich auto warranty, and should you buy one?
+Where can you get a Zurich warranty and should you buy one?

 A Zurich auto warranty may help protect your car from mechanical breakdowns that are otherwise not covered.
 However, it’s not your only option to protect your vehicle for years to come.
 Third-party warranty providers offer extended warranties with fewer limitations and a more affordable price.